Dedicated Medical Support for Eating Disorder Recovery with Dr. Phillip Orme

 -

 An Eating Disorder Plan is part of the Better Access initiative.
 For eligible patients, it opens up access to up to 40 Medicare-rebated psychology sessions and 20 dietitian sessions per 12-month period - substantially more than a standard MHCP.
 Eligibility is based on specific diagnostic criteria and a GP assessment.
-Phil will discuss whether this is the right pathway during your consultation.
+Dr Orme will discuss whether this is the right pathway during your consultation.

 -